The Ultimate Guide to Scoring a John Muir Trail Permit

 SOUTHBOUND (Yosemite National Park)

 If you plan to do the John Muir trail southbound (the most ideal direction), be prepared for an extremely competitive lottery system.
-Out of the 45 total permits per day that allow you to cross Donahue pass, only 60% are distributed in the lottery and 40% are reserved for “walk-up” permits.
-In 2022, the lottery permits only consist of Happy Isles - pass through (Donahue Pass eligible) and Lyell Canyon (Donahue Pass eligible).
+Out of the 45 total permits per day that allow you to cross Donahue pass, only 60% are distributed in the lottery and 40% are released online 7 days in advance on a first come, first serve basis.

-• Happy Isles: 15 permits per day (9 by reservation, 6 “walk-ups” one day in advance)
+Happy Isles: 15 permits per day (9 by lottery, 6 released one week in advance)

 The lottery occurs 168 days (24 weeks) prior to your start date.
-However, permit applications are accepted over the span of one week.
+For start dates in July, August, and September (most popular), the permit window is January to March.
+Permit applications are accepted over the span of one week.
 To figure out the exact date you need to apply, check out this chart.
-For start dates in July, August, and September (most popular), the permit window is January to March.
+During your desired lottery week, you must apply between Sunday at 12:01 am PST and Saturday at 11:59 pm.
+The results will be sent via email by the following Monday and must be accepted by Thursday at 11:59 pm PST.

 Follow these steps to fill out your permit application correctly: